 Keeping things light and easy is key.

-Just remember that what you say and do must depend on what signals you get back.
+Remember that what you say and do must depend on what signals you get back.

-Be gentle with your approach.
+Be gentle and level-headed with your approach.

 You must treat this process with respect.